 Face it, every one of us can spot a stock photo a mile away.
-If it’s in the budget, invest in a professional photographer to take candid pictures of school life.
+If it’s within the budget, invest in a professional photographer to take candid pictures of school life.
 Make sure you get a release form from anyone who might be in the photos.
-If the school has uniforms or school branded apparel, make sure everyone is wearing it on photo day.
+If the school has uniforms or school-branded apparel, make sure everyone is wearing it on photo day.
 If you must use stock photos, look for ones that appear more candid and less posed.

 - Bloated Code: Using a good quality website builder is essential.
 Using untested plug-ins that conflict with each other can slow down a web page regardless of image size.

 Everyone in your target demographic spends more time on their phones than on their desktops.
 It is essential that your website takes a “mobile-first” approach.
 In fact, Google now only looks at the mobile version of your website to decide where you rank on their search engine results page.

 Your website builder must facilitate mobile-responsive design, meaning the website adapts to the size of the screen that the user is viewing your school website on.
 We use a combination of sophisticated software and visual confirmation to check a website for mobile-responsiveness, but there is no substitute for just grabbing a phone and experiencing it yourself.

 Keep it search engine friendly